Last Updated on November 12, 2022 by Nicole

 First, they like the relative peace and quiet of the cruise ship once most passengers leave.
 They also like to use all of the on-board amenities without the craziness of a fully packed cruise.

 Second, they don’t feel like the hassle of getting on and off the cruise ship.
-Cruise ships are enormous with a lot of people on it.
+Cruise ships are enormous with a lot of people on them.
 Depending on the port and the passport or visa requirements of the country that you are visiting, there might be a lot of lining up and waiting to get on or off the boat.

 Most of the time, I can’t wait to get off the cruise ship.
 However, I do understand both of these sentiments.
 I have returned early from shore excursions and enjoyed spending time on the ship with plenty of space to myself.
 I have also wanted to avoid the process of getting on and off the boat.

-Stay At The Port
+Take a Stroll At The Port

-This option is really only relevant for Caribbean cruises.
+This option is really only relevant for Caribbean cruise lines.
 In many ports, the port is nice and inviting with lots of amenities.
-You don’t have to leave it to go shopping, or find restaurants and bars.
-In other ports, there are a good selection of shops and restaurants just outside the port.
+You don’t have to leave it to go shopping or find restaurants and bars.
+In other ports, there is a good selection of shops and restaurants just outside the port.

 In Europe, most ports are working ports.
 When you disembark, there is nothing pretty or inviting about them.
 Ships are being loaded or unloaded with cargo.
 It is much more difficult, if not impossible, to hang out at an European port and enjoy it.

-Explore On Your Own
+Plan Your Own Excursion